WizUI/WuiDom/README.md

 myContainer.clearContent();
 ```

-Call destroy on all the children of the WuiDom recursively through the whole three.
+Calls destroy on all the children of the WuiDom recursively through the whole three.
-Also empty the current text or html if any.
+Also empties the current text or html if any.

 ### Display logic